HubertSpringer/HotelManagement_WindowsForms/README.md

-# HotelManagment_WindowsForm
+# HotelManagement_WindowsForm

 ## Overview
 Simple desktop application created with Windows Forms to hotel managment.

 ## Description
-The application connects with microsoft SQL Server where are stored all informations about hotels, reservations and people.
+The application connects with microsoft SQL Server where all informations about hotels and reservations are stored.
-Additionaly, informations about logins, logouts and adding new itms are stored in MongoDB.
+Additionally, informations about logins, logouts are stored in MongoDB.

 ## Functionality
-  - Table managment from the application level by Admin
+  - Table management from the application level by Admin

   - Checking logs by Admin

-  - Bokking
+  - Booking

   - Checking the availability of places in a given hotel at a given time